Q: When will the library be reopening.

 Q: How do I pick up items that I've put on hold?

-A: Held items can be picked up in-person in the library, or through curbside pickup just off of the parking lot as shown below.
+A: Held items can be picked up in-person in the library.

 - Customers can pick up their hold by coming into the library and going straight ahead to the hold shelves, and then take the item to the self-checkouts near the circulation desk.